wazo-platform/wazo-doc/source/high_availability/berofos.rst

 equipment the ISDN provider links could be switched to the PBX directly if the XiVO goes down.

 XiVO **does not offer natively** the possibility to configure Berofos in this failover mode.
-The `Berofos Integration with PBX`_ section describes a workaround.
+The :ref:`berofos-integration-with-pbx` section describes a workaround.

-.. _Berofos Integration with PBX: http://documentation.xivo.fr/production/introduction/introduction.html#berofos-integration-with-pbx

 .. _berofos-installation-and-configuration: